T of C

 - Zhi mode:2 Standard tuning, 1 2 4 5 6 1 2

-Qinqu Jicheng actually has two settings of these lyrics.
-For both tablatures the source of the melody is unknown.
-The first one is the present one.
-It was published in the Boya Xinfa of 1609, where it is called Gui Yuan Cao; to the original poem this version adds a brief coda of unknown origin.
+Both of these musically unrelated settings of the poem have been published in Qinqu Jicheng.6 For both versions the source of the melody is unknown.
+The present setting is the earliest.
+It was not published in the original edition of Boya Xinfa (1589), but in the second edition, 1609, where it was called Gui Yuan Cao.
+Ro the original poem this version adds a brief coda of unknown origin.
+This setting was then copied in at least one other handbook, Yifengyuan Qinpu (1709).

-The title Fenghuang Taishang Yi Chui Xiao originally refers to an old story about Xiao Shi and Nong Yu,8 who fell in love through the sound of a flute.9 Xiao Shi was impoverished but highly skilled (other versions say he was a deity).
+The title Fenghuang Taishang Yi Chui Xiao comes from a ci pattern of this name;11 it is not directly connected to the story told by Li Qingzhao's poem, and in this way the title of the present melody is more appropriate to this setting of her poem.
+The title Fenghuang Taishang Yi Chui Xiao originally referred to an old story about Xiao Shi and Nong Yu,12 who fell in love through the sound of a flute.13 Xiao Shi was impoverished but highly skilled (other versions say he was a deity).
 Nong Yu was a daughter of Duke Mu of Qin (reigned 659-621).
-When playing the flute Xiao Shi was able to imitate the sound of phoenixes.10 Nong Yu fell in love with him and eventually they married.
+When playing the flute Xiao Shi was able to imitate the sound of phoenixes.14 Nong Yu fell in love with him and eventually they married.
 He taught her to play the way a phoenix calls out.
 After several decades of this, male and female phoenixes would come down in response to the sounds.
 The duke then built a Phoenix Terrace, where the couple would spend their time.
 Several more years later Nong Yu got on a phoenix, Xiao Shi mounted a dragon, and the two of them ascended into immortality.

 This old love story was once very well-known.
 Images of Xiao Shi and Nong Yu could often be found in temples.
-There are at least eight old Fenghuang Tai in six different provinces.11 And the Jade Maiden Shrine on Jade Maiden Peak in the middle of the Huashan Mountain Range is sometimes said to commemorate Nong Yu.12
+There are at least eight old Fenghuang Tai in six different provinces.15 And the Jade Maiden Shrine on Jade Maiden Peak in the middle of the Huashan Mountain Range is sometimes said to commemorate Nong Yu.16

-The poem by Li Qingzhao reflects the thoughts of a woman whose lover has gone away.
-As a ci poem it was set to the character per line count of an earlier song,13 the lyrics and melody of which are apparently lost, but the name of which was Fenghuang Taishang Yi Chui Xiao.
-To distinguish it from other poems using the same structure it is sometimes called Li Bie (Separation), to the tune Fenghuang Taishang Yi Chui Xiao.14 The absent lover presumably reminds the narrator of the famous old love story, but there are no specific statements about or allusions to it.
+The poem by Li Qingzhao reflects the thoughts of a woman whose lover is about to go away.
+As a ci poem it was set to the character per line count of an earlier song, the lyrics and melody of which are apparently lost, but the name of which was Fenghuang Taishang Yi Chui Xiao.
+To distinguish it from other poems using the same structure (of which there are many) it is sometimes called Li Bie (Separation), to the tune Fenghuang Taishang Yi Chui Xiao.17 The absent lover presumably reminds the narrator of the famous old love story, but there are no specific statements about or allusions to it.

 There are several published translations of the poem into English.
 And the original Chinese text is online in several places.
 For example, see an online facsimile edition.

-The Chinese text accompanied by the qin melody as published in Japan but played on a xiao flute is also online.15 It follows not the published transcription by Wang Di,16 but the transcription of a reconstruction by Yao Bingyan.17
+The Chinese text accompanied by the qin melody as published in Japan but played on a xiao flute is also online.18 It follows not the published transcription by Wang Di,19 but the transcription of a reconstruction by Yao Bingyan.20

 Li Yi'an (i.e., Li Qingzhao) used elegance in a lady's chamber, adding unforgettable ci lyrics; this was On Phoenix Terrace Recalling the Playing of a Flute.
 Because of regret that this short Song dynasty ci the melody has not been transmitted to the present, this is now composed for the silk-string qin, adding a bit (the coda?), adding for delight (?).
 Listeners can value this.